wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 <hr>
 **Jennifer Ng** · *Same Moon But Different Suns*

-*Every day, I live my time thrice — now, in the past, and in the future.*<br>Live Art by Jennifer Ng, as a response to a kind of floating existence.
+*Every day, I live my time thrice — now, in the past, and in the future.*<br>A durational performance by Jennifer Ng, as a response to a kind of floating existence.

-Jennifer Ng is a Singaporean-born interdisciplinary artist who lives & practises art in the UK.
+Dr Jennifer Ng is a Singaporean-born interdisciplinary artist who lives & practises art in the UK.
 Concepts in her work emerge through material experimentations & spatial immersion.
-She uses embodiment, aesthetics, and practice trajectories stemming from her eclectic cultural experiences to investigate themes of 'existence', 'absence', 'loss/lost', 'distance', 'displacement'.
+She uses embodiment, aesthetics, and practice trajectories stemming from her eclectic cultural experiences to investigate themes of 'existence/absence', 'loss/lost', 'distance/displacement'.

+Sound design: Music by Numbers

 <a href="https://jennifernsy.com" target="_blank">jennifernsy.com</a> · Insta <a href="https://instagram.com/jenniferngart" target="_blank">@jenniferngart</a>
 <hr>